kkarpieszuk/wc-price-history/readme.txt

 = {VERSION_ALWAYS_TOP} =

+- Fix: When counting from sale start, an empty 30-day pre-sale window now uses the last known price before the window (carry-forward) instead of the global minimum from all older history. (#213)

 = 3.2.4 =
 - Enhancement: Optional WooCommerce REST API fields `wc_price_history.lowest` and `wc_price_history.history` (settings under WooCommerce → Price History, off by default). (#202)
 - Enhancement: More data in exported JSON file (#195)